opencdx/opencdx/README.md

 - O Dependency Check issues.

 ## Reports
+_**Reports are part of the build not available from GitHub.**_

 If a failure occurs during the build process, these reports will be generated showing the results collected.

 - [All Test Results](build/reports/allTests/index.html)
 - [All Code Coverage](build/reports/jacoco/jacocoRootReport/html/index.html)